tjgore/inertiajs-flow/readme.md

 ## About

-This repo is an experimental project to make inertia js work similar to nextjs.
+This repo is an **EXPERIMENTAL** project for personal use to make inertia js work similar to nextjs.

 Next js uses cache to make page links and transitions appear faster.